 We considered all feedback from stakeholders in making our determination, balancing this with the relevant provisions and matters we must have regard to under the Essential Services Commission Act 2001, Electricity Industry Act 2000 and the pricing order.

-Read our final decision
+Read our final decision and public engagement report

 The Essential Services Commission is an independent regulator that promotes the long term interests of Victorian consumers with respect to the price, quality and reliability of essential services.
 We regulate Victoria’s energy, water and transport sectors, and administer the local government Fair Go Rates system.